Rumpunzel/rpg-thingy/conditions-and-resting.md

 You may mend physical and mental conditions afflicting you or someone resting with you.

 You can mitigate a major condition to a moderate condition by succeeding on a difficulty **3** test.
-When you succeed, clear the **3** stress box in the condition's slot.
+When you succeed, clear the **3** stress box in the condition's slot and rename the condition to reflect its mitigated severity.

 You can mitigate a moderate condition to a minor condition by succeeding on a difficulty **2** test.
-When you succeed, clear both **2** stress boxes in the condition's slot.
+When you succeed, clear both **2** stress boxes in the condition's slot and rename the condition to reflect its mitigated severity.

 You can mend a minor condition by succeeding on a difficulty **1** test.
 When you succeed, clear all **1** stress box in the condition's slot and remove the condition from its slot.